ChilliCream/graphql-platform/website/src/docs/hotchocolate/v13/defining-a-schema/enums.md

     });
 ```

-> ⚠️ Note: This changes the binding behavior for all types, not only enum types.
+> Warning: This changes the binding behavior for all types, not only enum types.

 We can also override it on a per type basis: